UNION ARENA: Every Code Geass Vol. 2 Deck, Ranked

 However, it’s four-cost Anya that really starts to take off with this strategy, becoming a 4000 BP impact character.
 And don’t forget Raid Shirley – a character capable of additional draw and bringing back events (even specials) from the sideline.

 It’s not Code Geass’s strongest deck.
 It’s not even close.
-But it’s strong enough, fun, and capable of insane draw.
+But it’s strong enough, fun, and capable of insane draw to give you a good time at your local event.

 Blue Shen Hu is an interesting deck with some intriguing combos that players desiring complexity should enjoy.
 With decent draw and a three-cost Tianzi that lets you keep the cards you discard with your draw effects from Shen Hu, the only problem with this deck is that it functions as a jack of all trades, master of none.
 Although it has removal, stun, multi-attack and draw, it’s capabilities in each of these categories is mid-tier.
 Decks that make their way into the S-tier for UNION ARENA typically excel at one thing above all else – indeed they are the best at one specific area of the game, giving them an edge in the competitive meta.